grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### enabled

 Set this to `false` to disable the public dashboards feature.
-This will prevent users to create new public dashboards and disable all existing ones.
+This will prevent users from creating new public dashboards and disable all existing ones.